Chris1221/ggsource/README.md

 Recover source code from exported PDFs.
 Use `ggsource::ggsave` instead of `ggplot2::ggsave`, and you can use `ggsource::ggsource` to quickly re-open whatever file was used to generate the plot in Rstudio.

-**This is currently ONLY coded to work within the Rstudio framework, assuming that the `rstudioapi` is available.
-A more complete solution will be available when I have time to clean it up.**

 ## Installation

 ```{r}